Gomez414/task-timer/README.md

 cvs file.
 This can then be imported into Excel or Google Sheet for a sheet form.

 Exit: End the program.

+## Contact Information

+If you have any questions, feel free to email me at abraham.gomez@student.cune.edu.